 - Warlocks in this army gain Tactician [Blighted Nyss].

-- Tactician [ Blighted Nyss ] - While in this model's command range, friendly Blighted Nyss models can ignore other friendly Blighted Nyss models when determining LOS.
-Friendly Blighted Nyss models can advance through other friendly Blighted Nyss models in this model's command range if they have enough movement to move completely past them.
+- Tactician [ Blighted Nyss ] - While in the command range of a model with Tactician [ Blighted Nyss ], friendly Blighted Nyss models can ignore other friendly Blighted Nyss models when determining LOS.
+Friendly Blighted Nyss models can advance through other friendly Blighted Nyss models in the command range of a model with Tactician [ Blighted Nyss ] if they have enough movement to move completely past them.